Learning Docker — What I Wish Someone Had Told Me Earlier

 docker run -d -v my_database_data:/var/lib/postgresql/data postgres:16

 The -v flag maps a Docker volume to a path inside the container.
-Postgres stores its data files at /var/lib/postgresql/data.
-By mounting a volume there, you're telling Docker "don't use the temporary container layer for this directory โ use persistent storage instead."
+Postgres stores data files at /var/lib/postgresql/data.
+Mounting a volume there tells Docker to use persistent storage instead of the temporary container layer for that directory.

-Now when you stop and remove the container, the volume remains.
-Start a new Postgres container with the same volume mounted, and all your data is right where you left it.
+Stop and remove the container — the volume remains.
+Start a new Postgres container with the same volume mounted, data is right where you left it.

 docker run -d -v /home/anurag/pgdata:/var/lib/postgresql/data postgres:16

-Same idea but now the data lives in a regular directory on your host filesystem.
-I use this approach in development because I can browse the files with my normal tools.
-In production, Docker volumes are better because they're managed by Docker's storage driver and perform better on some platforms.
+Same concept, but data lives in a regular directory on the host filesystem.
+I use this in development because the files are browsable with normal tools.
+In production, Docker volumes perform better on some platforms because they're managed by Docker's storage driver.

-The thing that wasn't obvious to me is that you need to think about volumes before you start the container, not after.
-There's no easy way to retroactively add a volume to a running container.
-You have to stop it, remove it, and start a new one with the volume mount.
-Which is fine once you know, but it's a gotcha for beginners.
+Key thing that wasn't obvious to me: you need to plan volumes before starting the container, not after.
+No easy way to retroactively add a volume to a running container.
+Stop it, remove it, start a new one with the mount.
+Fine once you know.
+Catches beginners off guard.

-A Dockerfile is a recipe for building an image.
-Each line creates a new layer in the image filesystem.
+A Dockerfile is a recipe.
+Each line creates a layer in the image filesystem.

 FROM node:20-alpine